vyas1135/Next-Word-Prediction-LSTM/README.md

-# Sherlock Holmes Text Generator
+# Sherlock Holmes Next Word Prediction

-A neural language model that generates text in the style of Sherlock Holmes stories using LSTM with attention mechanism.
+A neural language model that predicts next word in the style of Sherlock Holmes stories using LSTM with attention mechanism.

 ## Quick Start